Cirencester - Places to eat

 If you are wandering around Cirencester and just want a snack on the run then the West Cornwall Pasty Co. in Cricklade Street serves a selection of pasties, pizza slices and the like to takeaway.

 If you want a sandwich on the go then Boots in Cricklade Street and the newsagent in Dyer Street both sell sandwiches and drinks.
-Or pop into Marks and Spencer, also on Dyer Street.
+Or pop into Marks and Spencer, also on Dyer Street, for a sandwich, wrap or filled roll.

 Restaurants in Cirencester